Pepper is Hull's home hero - ER Junior Championship report

 A three hole aggregate loop was decreed over holes 1, 4 and 5.
 Spectators followed the two gladiators up the first fairway in the setting sun (pictured below) and were treated to an hour's golf which wouldn't have been out of place on the PGA Tour.
 George thought he had it won a couple of times only for Ewan to drive into the right greenside bunker at the downwind 5th and escape from the sand to 3 feet and nervelessly holing out to take us to sudden death over the same holes in order.

-Both players bombed drivers again, with Ewan holding the advantage in the right semi 30 yards short of the green, whilst George looked in a bit of difficulty at the end of the left tree line.
-A lob wedge under one tree and over another landed over the left bunker perfectly and released down the quick green and settled 8 inches behind the hole.
-Ewan could only manage a four and Hull's home hero tapped in for the title (pictured below).
+Both players bombed drivers again at the downwind par 4, with Ewan holding the advantage in the right semi 30 yards short of the green, whilst George looked in a bit of difficulty at the end of the left tree line.
+A lob wedge from under one tree and over another landed over the left bunker perfectly and released down the quick green and settled 8 inches behind the hole.
+Ewan could only manage a four and Hull's home grown Pepper tapped in for the title (pictured below).

 Phew!